 - Peanut Oil and chili flakes really really elevate this dish!

-- Tamarind: If using tamarind (instead of rice vinegar) make tamarind “water” by mixing 1 tablespoon tamarind paste with 2 tablespoons water.
+- Tamarind: If using tamarind (instead of rice vinegar) make tamarind “water” by mixing 1 -2 teaspoons tamarind paste with 2 tablespoons water.
 Or use 1-2 teaspoons tamarind “concentrate” with 2 tablespoons water.
 Use in place of the vinegar.
 This is more traditional but I realize not everyone has access to tamarind.
+Tamarind is extremely sour so if unfamiliar, go light.
+You can always add more.

 - TEXTURE IS KEY!
 Everything from frying the noodles to adding the bean sprouts and roasted peanuts elevates this.